 Using a planning grant provided by Caltrans, ESTA in July 2021 retained LSC Transportation Consultants, Inc. to prepare a joint document that includes two plans: (1) a Short Range Transit Plan (SRTP) focusing on ESTA service improvements, capital improvements and management strategies for the coming five years, and (2) a Coordinated Transit-Human Services Transportation Plan (CHSP) that addresses the human services mobility needs of the Inyo / Mono County Region.
 This study has included extensive public input (public surveys, onboard surveys, stakeholder interviews and public meetings), a detailed evaluation of transit services and needs, and evaluation of a wide range of potential options.
-LSC recently provided a draft final report for consideration and possible adoption.
-Gordon Shaw of LSC will present an overview of the plans.
-After addressing any Board input, a final version of the document will be prepared, with the intent to adopt the two plans at the July 8th Board meeting.
+LSC recently provided a final report for consideration and possible adoption (attached).